STHLabUOL/MWSforDynWASN/README.md

-### Repository with Python implementation of simulation framework used for production of experimantal results published in the paper ```"Online distributed waveform-synchronization for acoustic sensor networks with dynamic topology"``` written by Aleksej Chinaev, Niklas Knaepper and Gerald Enzner
+### Python implementation of simulation framework used for production of experimantal results published in the paper ```"Online distributed waveform-synchronization for acoustic sensor networks with dynamic topology"``` written by Aleksej Chinaev, Niklas Knaepper and Gerald Enzner

 The simulation framework uses Python scripts and a notebook to present the online distributed waveform-based synchronization of wireless acoustic sensor networks with dynamic topology:
 - a Python-Notebook with a demo of the simulation framework (distributed_synchro_dynTop.ipynb)